 Like its neighbouring islands, Jamaica’s climate is lush and tropical, with only slight variations across the island.
 Note too that the island experiences two rainy seasons; the first beginning in May, ending in June and the second lasting from September to November.
 There are also two dry seasons, with one running from July to August and the second from December to April.

 The best time to visit Jamaica is during the start of 'winter', November to mid-December, with temperatures averaging 27°C. Peak season begins mid-December and ends mid-April, which is a great time to holiday in Jamaica if you don't mind the crowds.
 Summers (June to August) are warmer, bringing a slight increase in rainfall.
+Whichever time of year you choose to visit, you can discover the best offers for each season on our specials pages.

 It’s always a good time to visit Jamaica, but if the weather is a contributing factor in your decision-making process, below are some detailed weather graphs giving you a month to month overview of what you can expect on your holiday.